StephenHuang3/StephenHuang3/README.md

 <img src="./icons/mongodb.png" alt="mongodb" width="50rem" height="50rem" />

 </div>

+## Experience

+- I interned at[Compass Digital](https://compassdigital.io/) as a data science intern, developing **AI-driven** solutions to address complex business challenges
+- I interned at [Met-Scan Canada](https://www.met-scan.com/) as a machine learning researcher, training **deep learning models** for indoor localization
+- I interned at [Marsh & Mclennan Companies](https://www.mmc.com/) as a software developer, building **full-stack applications** for the insurance industry
+- I interned at [Invafresh](https://www.invafresh.com/) as a software developer, developing **web applications** for the food industry
 <!--
 **StephenHuang3/StephenHuang3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.